jmrr/phd_thesis/Corrections/list_of_changes.md

 version of the dataset, and there is ongoing work within the group to produce automatically blurred faces of people present in the sequences to preserve anonymity and maintain the open status of the dataset.

         > Finally, as mentioned earlier, one of the biggest limitations of the dataset is the absence of 3D ground truth.
 Therefore we have the opportunity to expand the dataset with 2 o 3D ground truth but maintaining the natural particularities of human motion.
 Rich 3D ground truth have traditionally been provided by robots, depriving these datasets from real human motion traits.

         > [...]
-Finally, a limitation of the evaluation presented in Chapter 5 was the lack of a comparison with "natural"" sequences with obstacles and the presence of people in the scenes.
+Finally, a limitation of the evaluation presented in Chapter 5 was the lack of a comparison with "natural" sequences with obstacles and the presence of people in the scenes.
 This evaluation is forecast to be included in future work, as despite the high frame-rate and descriptor density, the use of sequences with the presence of human obstacles and other obstructions might